-- Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm: - Sexual violence and sexual harassment (see appendix 4 and Sexual violence and sexual harassment between children in schools and colleges); - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-Upskirting is a criminal offence; - Sexting (also known as youth produced sexual imagery); and - Initiation/hazing type violence and rituals
+- Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - Sexual violence and sexual harassment (see appendix 4 and Sexual violence and sexual harassment between children in schools and colleges); - 'Upskirting' which is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is a criminal offence.
+Anyone of any gender, can be a victim.
+The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019; - Sexting (also known as youth produced sexual imagery); and - Initiation/hazing type violence and rituals